 1. Mueller Ultima K-Cup Coffee Maker – Best Overall

 When Austria heard about Keurig’s patent expiring, it swooped in with a rallying cry of “Me too!” and developed the lovely Mueller Ultima machine.
 It’s a stylish, spare little unit with the option of brewing four different cup sizes, and it’s fully compatible with K-Cup brand pods, both 1.0 and 2.0.

 With its low price and a decent two-year warranty to back it all up, this model is economical, too.
 It can be a little tricky to clean, but we chose it as our top pick for its ease of use, durability, and compatibility with Keurig K-Cups.

-All in all, we think this is the best Keurig alternative for 2021.
+All in all, we think this is the best Keurig alternative available this year.